caporaso-lab/q2-books/q2-shotgun/q2-shotgun/03-contig-analysis.md

 ```

 ## Contig functional annotation workflow
+This section focuses on functional annotation of contigs, particularly identifying functional elements like genes and their diversity.
+Key steps include:

+- **EggNOG search using diamond aligner**: Searches for homologous sequences in the EggNOG database using the Diamond aligner for faster processing.
+- **Gene diversity**: Calculates gene diversity metrics, specifically Jaccard distance, for contigs.
+- **Annotate orthologs against EggNOG database**: Annotates contigs with functional information from the EggNOG database.

 ### EggNOG search using diamond aligner
 - The `--p-db-in-memory`loads the database into memory for faster processing.
 ```bash